-Intensive green roofs offer the greatest range of benefits but also require the most work to maintain.
-Also known as 'roof gardens' intensive green roofs are suitable for installation on strong structures that can accommodate a substrate depth from 150mm to 450mm, to support grasses, perennials, shrubs and trees.
-Intensive green roofs can afford benefits under both amenity and biodiversity value including mitigation of the urban heat island effect, storm water attenuation, insulation, aesthetic value, improvement to health and well-being and increased urban biodiversity.
+Roof gardens offer the greatest range of benefits but also require the most work to maintain.
+Also known as intensive green roofs, roof gardens are suitable for installation on strong structures that can accommodate a substrate depth from 150mm to 450mm, to support grasses, perennials, shrubs and trees.
+Roof gardens can afford benefits under both amenity and biodiversity value including mitigation of the urban heat island effect, storm water attenuation, insulation, aesthetic value, improvement to health and well-being and increased urban biodiversity.